cmusatyalab/openface/README.md

 a second.
-The neural network uses a fixed-size input and has a more consistent runtime, almost 400ms on our 3.70 GHz CPU and TODO ms on our Tesla K40 GPU.
+The neural network uses a fixed-size input and has a more consistent runtime, almost 400ms on our 3.70 GHz CPU and 20-40 ms on our Tesla K40 GPU.

 # Usage
 ## Existing Models